cubix92/github-comparison/README.md

 ## About

-This is a simple web application using Zend Framework 3 whose purpose is to compare any two repositories fetching from GitHub.
+This is a simple web application using Laminas whose purpose is to compare any two repositories fetching from GitHub.
 It takes links or names of any two public GitHub repositories and return the basics statistics of these repositories together with their comparison.
 For this reason added a simple formula calculating scoring of each repository.